 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Colbert County Board of Education's basic financial statements.
-The accompanying Schedule of Expenditures of Federal Awards (Exhibit 11) as required by U. S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, is presented for the purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying Schedule of Expenditures of Federal Awards (Exhibit 11) as required by Title 2 U. S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), is presented for the purposes of additional analysis and is not a required part of the basic financial statements.